rewardenv/reward/docs/configuration/magento2-testing.md

 ### Debugging

-For more information about Debugging MFTF - please follow the [Magento Functional Testing Framework](mftf.md) section.
+For more information about Debugging MFTF - please follow the [Magento Functional Testing Framework](mftf.html#debugging-mftf-tests) section.
 The process of debugging is based on VNC connection to the Chrome instance.

-You can connect to Chrome session with `reward vnc` command.